Understanding the Research-Practice Gap in Visualization Design Guidelines: Guideline and Empirical Study Alignment

 \textit{Enhancement} guidelines do not necessarily have issues to be resolved.
 The primary objectives of these guidelines include \textit{storytelling}, \textit{engagement}, and \textit{aesthetics}, contributing to enhanced visualization quality and improved user experience.
 Example guidelines include: \textit{when formulating titles, use concise and active phrases that encapsulate the intended argument instead of descriptive titles}; and \textit{use graphics like icons only when they support interpreting the graph}.

-The existing guideline description lacked a cohesive structure; however, these templates provide a well-defined framework for effectively conveying actionable guidance to designers.
+The existing guideline description lacked a cohesive structure.
+These templates can provide a well-defined framework for effectively conveying actionable guidance to designers, akin to efforts in medicine for developing models of guideline representation~\cite{ohno1998guideline}.
 We used these templates to generate concise one-sentence descriptions for each guideline, further streamlining our open coding process.